 - Self-referral – building owners and energy users can contact us asking whether their site is suitable

-- Local volunteers – our network of solar activists is busy looking at their local area, proposing and analysing sites
+- Local volunteers – our network of solar activists looking at their local area, suggesting and analysing sites

-We use our own in house tools and expertise to quickly analyse a potential site and carry out an outline design in OpenSolar.
+We use our own in house tools and expertise to quickly analyse a potential site and create an indicative design in OpenSolar.
 This work is largely carried out by remote-working volunteers who are trained in the use of this online software and supported by both experienced volunteers and paid staff.
-We put the analysis together into an indicative design for host sites.

 Approach to site owners